Foreign Gift From Related Persons

 The threshold requirements vary based on whether foreign person is an individual or entity:

-Gift from Foreign Nonresident Aliens and Foreign Estates
+Foreign Gift From Related Nonresident Aliens and Foreign Estates

 “Line 54.
 To calculate the threshold amount ($100,000), you must aggregate gifts from different foreign nonresident aliens and foreign estates if you know (or have reason to know) that those persons are related to each other (see Related Person, earlier) or one is acting as a nominee or intermediary for the other.